Trevi Fountain to Spanish Steps Rome: Time & Best Routes

 Let’s check out the must see hotspots found between the Trevi Fountain and the Spanish Steps Rome.

 Located at the base of the Spanish Steps this is a tribute to the famous English poets Keats and Shelly.
 Keats died in the house – you can visit his bedroom, which remains intact to this day!

 2. Piazza Colonna

-A couple of streets away from the Trevi Fountain you will find the Piazza Colonna.
+A couple of streets away from the Trevi Fountain you will find the Piazza Colonna and the magnificent palace Colonna.
 Stop by here to see the striking Column of Marcus Aurelius, which has been on the site since 193 AD.